Master the art of card kit construction with these quick, easy, proven tips.

 Doing so will prevent removing tabs you then need for gluing.
 Speaking of which…

 > Think you know about model railways, take this model railway quiz and see how your knowledge compares.

 Glue with precision

-Too much glue can make a mess and slow down the drying process, and too little glue may result in models that peel apart.
+Too much glue can make a mess and slow down the drying process, and too little glue may result in the card peeling apart.

 And glue with too much water content can result in the fibres of the paper or card separating, with the sheets disintegrating.

-PVA, white glue or UHU are popular glues for card kits but the best glue is widely considered to be Roket Card Glue.
+PVA, white glue or UHU are popular glues for card kits but the best glue for card kits is widely considered to be Roket Card Glue.